jeremyGrelaud/Pokemon/README.md

 A lot left to do

+Implement a save system in a json probably

 add effects to every move
 implement the stats manipulation in combat due to move effects add objects effects